ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 The _Chirp!_ domain model is setup around the Author class.
 Authors inherit traits for account management from IdentityUser.
 Authors are able to create Cheeps and interact with them with Likes or Comments.
 Each Author keeps a list of Likes and Comments enabling logging of which Authors have interacted with which Cheeps.
+Furthermore Authors are able to follow other Authors, storing a list Authors they follow and Authors that follow them.

 ![Illustration of the _Chirp!_ data model as UML class diagram.](images/DomainModel.png)